-Food and pharma products are sensitive items that don’t always play nice with others.
+Food and pharmaceutical products are sensitive items that don’t always play nice with others.
 The efficacy of pharmaceuticals and the safe consumption of foods can be severely impacted if those products are exposed to other products.
 For example, 8 items – milk, peanuts, eggs, soy, tree nuts, wheat, fish, and shellfish – account for 90% of allergic reactions in the U.S. each year.
 Something as seemingly benign as a pallet of bananas can thus pose serious health risks to the population if, for instance, that same pallet previously held a nut product.
-The prevention of cross contact (i.e., exposure of one product to another) is therefore paramount at food and pharmaceutical storage facilities such as 3PL warehouses.
+The prevention of cross contact (i.e., exposure of one product to another) is therefore paramount at food and pharmaceutical warehouses and distribution centers.

 Preventing Cross Contact

 There are many steps that can – and must – be taken to prevent cross contact at food and/or pharmaceutical storage facilities.
 These include adherence to all related GMP and FSMA/Food Safety Plan regulations, as well as the facility’s written policies and procedures.
 Cross-contact-prevention measures include:

 - Separation of materials.
 Products in the food and pharmaceutical warehouse must be separated – and kept separate – from each other.
 This includes movement of products through unauthorized areas.
 For example, at Kanban’s warehouses, certain products can only be unloaded, stored, or transported within a designated section of the warehouse by authorized personnel.

 - Use of proper labeling and signage.
 All storage areas and shelves should be labeled to differentiate between different types of products and to eliminate uncertainty among employees.